SQream/sqream_docs/reference/sql/sql_statements/dml_commands/delete.rst

    schema_name ::= identifier

-For high-concurrency storage systems, use the following syntax to enhance deletion performance and shorten runtime:
+For systems with delete parallelism capabilities, use the following syntax to enhance deletion performance and shorten runtime:

 .. code-block:: postgres